Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 ---
 Title: Architecture Review Board
-Lead: Making sensible decisions and Avoiding the Land of Wait.
+Lead: Making Sensible Decisions and Avoiding the Land of Wait.
 Description: A coherent ARB can help organisations plan and normalise technology decisions.
 It can also create a situation where nothing happens, and work goes to die.
 Tags:
   - Architecture